Organization & Management

-The Organization & Management (O&M) program prepares students for research and teaching careers in three major areas: organization theory, organizational behavior, and strategic management.
+The Organization & Management (O&M) program prepares students for research and teaching careers in one of these major areas: organization theory, organizational behavior, and strategic management.
 Doctoral study in O&M provides students an opportunity to synthesize theory and practice, pursue cutting-edge research, and cultivate teaching skills.

 The O&M faculty study a wide range of topics, from micro-level individual perceptions and capabilities to more macro-level phenomena such as the behaviors and performance of organizations, industries, and institutions.

-They have an active program of research and publication in the leading journals in management as well as the reference disciplines of psychology and sociology, including a history of visible roles in the Academy of Management, and publishing in and serving on the editorial boards of leading journals including: American Journal of Sociology; American Sociological Review; American Economic Review; Journal of Political Economy; Review of Economics and Statistics; Organization Science; Administrative Science Quarterly; Strategic Management Journal; Academy of Management Review; Academy of Management Journal; Journal of Applied Psychology; Journal of Experimental Social Psychology, Journal of Personality and Social Psychology; Organizational Behavior and Human Decision Processes.
+They have an active program of research and publication in the leading journals in management as well as the reference disciplines of sociology, psychology and economics including a history of visible roles in professional associations for scholars, and publishing in and serving on the editorial boards of leading journals including: American Journal of Sociology; American Sociological Review; American Economic Review; Journal of Political Economy; Review of Economics and Statistics; Organization Science; Administrative Science Quarterly; Strategic Management Journal; Academy of Management Review; Academy of Management Journal; Journal of Applied Psychology; Journal of Experimental Social Psychology, Journal of Personality and Social Psychology; Organizational Behavior and Human Decision Processes.